-Another form of manipulation that concerns the industry is the destruction of vacant slots (see Section IA).
+Another form of manipulation that concerns the industry is the destruction of vacant slots (see Subsection 1.1).
 Suppose an airline has a flight f initially occupying a slot s, and that the airline intends to cancel the flight.
 By delaying the cancelation announcement sufficiently long, the airline could effectively destroy the slot's usefulness to other airlines.
-By failing to announce the cancelation and declaring $e_f = s$, an algorithm would perceive f to be a noncanceled flight, and f would stay in slot s (under both algorithms discussed in this paper, and most other reasonable algorithms).
+By failing to announce the cancelation and declaring $e_f = s$, an algorithm would perceive f to be a non-canceled flight, and f would stay in slot s (under both algorithms discussed in this paper, and most other reasonable algorithms).

 Therefore we define destruction of a vacant slot s to be the insertion of a "dummy flight" f into slot s such that $e_f = s$.
-The example below shows that the Compression algorithm is vulnerable to destruction of a vacant slot.
+The following example shows that the Compression Algorithm is vulnerable to destruction of a vacant slot.